scripting/feedland/database/worknotes.md

+#### 3/17/24; 10:51:07 AM by DW

+The logging message in checkOneFeed now says how many seconds it took.

+#### 3/9/24; 10:59:19 AM by DW

+In addSubscription, we assumed feedId can't be null, but the value passed to us is sometimes null, due to an earlier coding error when we quickly added feedId's as an experiment.
+We went crazy there.
+Still paying for it, fixing a bug that was added over a month ago.

+Fixed crashing bug when we were saving a new feed.
+It was in some debugging code I added to debug another feature.
+Still paying for the attempt to quickly add feedId.
+Not a good thing to try when your attention is not in DatabaseLand.

+Commented out the console.log statement.

 #### 3/4/24; 4:53:53 PM by DW

 feedland.org is running really slowly, and the slowness is traced to using <i>index (feedId)</i> in the query in getRiver.